c19early.org COVID-19 treatment researchSodium BicarbonateSodium Bicar.. (more..)

 SARS-CoV-2 infection typically starts in the upper respiratory tract.
 Progression may lead to cytokine storm, pneumonia, ARDS, neurological issues, organ failure, and death.
 Stopping replication in the upper respiratory tract, via early or prophylactic nasopharyngeal/oropharyngeal treatment, can avoid the consequences of progression to other tissues, and avoid the requirement for systemic treatments with greater potential for side effects.

 Studies to date show that sodium bicarbonate is an effective treatment for COVID-19.
-Statistically significant lower risk is seen for mortality, hospitalization, and recovery.
-6 studies from 5 independent teams in 5 countries show significant improvements.
-Meta analysis using the most serious outcome reported shows 43% [24‑57%] lower risk.
+Significantly lower risk is seen for mortality, hospitalization, and recovery.
+5 studies from 4 independent teams in 4 countries show significant benefit.
+Meta analysis using the most serious outcome reported shows 43% [23‑58%] lower risk.
 Results are similar for Randomized Controlled Trials and peer-reviewed studies.
-Early treatment is more effective than late treatment.

 SARS-CoV-2 requires acidic pH for fusion1.
 Alkalinization of the respiratory mucosa may reduce risk.